Developing and executing an estate plan is one of the most important pieces of your financial plan.

 It’s also helpful to create an estate memo listing all of your financial information.
 Staying organized helps ease the burden of administering your estate for your loved ones.

-Finally, it’s important to review your estate plan every few years to make sure it remains up-to-date with current laws and reflects your wishes as your life changes.
-With my own clients, we perform a quick review on an annual basis and a more thorough review every five years.
+Finally, it’s important to review your estate plan every few years to make sure it remains up to date with current laws and reflects your wishes as your life changes.

 Other trigger points for an estate planning review include major life events like: